hugotiburtino/jankenpon/README.md

 ## About
 This project was part of an introductory programming course at Udacity.
 A very short starter code was provided with some instructions and hints.
-All functionalities were developed by developed by **Hugo Tiburtino**.
+All functionalities were developed by **Hugo Tiburtino**.
 ASCII art by VK

+## CONTRIBUTING

 ## License
 BSD 3